What is a CRM strategy?

 The basic strategies can now be derived from this.

-* The profitability of a customer depends not only on the intensity of the business relationship, but also on its duration.
+A customer’s profitability depends not only on the intensity of the business relationship, but also on its duration.
 Keyword: Customer Life Value.
 For this reason, the future potential of a customer is increasingly being attached to the future potential of a customer in the customer’s valuation.

 In addition, it can be seen that the benefits of a customer relationship not only arise from the actual transaction (e.g. sales growth), but also have an influence on “soft” factors, such as recommendations.